 In this post, we will be discussing what to do after losing your passport and what to bring with you to the consulate that will help to get a new tor temporary passport more quickly.
 Let’s dive in!

-First thing you should do is file a report with the Costa Rica police as this will speed up the process in getting a new passport and confirm with the embassy that it was stolen.
+The first step in replacing a lost or stolen passport is to file a report with the Costa Rica police as this will speed up the process in getting a new passport and confirm with the embassy that it was lost or stolen.

 If, for some reason you are unable to file a police report due to language or other issues, you can still get a new passport, it just may take more explaining to the consulate official.
 Whether you lose or have your passport stolen you sill still need to fill out form DS-64 You will then be required to fill out for DS-11